DataDog/datadog-api-client-ruby/RELEASING.md

 ### Update Changelog
 #### Commands
-- See changes ready for release by running `ddev release show changes .` at the root of this project.
+- See changes ready for release by running `ddev release show changes . --tag-prefix v --since <CURRENT_VERSION>` at the root of this project.
 Add any missing labels to PRs if needed.
-- Run `ddev release changelog . <NEW_VERSION>` to update the `CHANGELOG.md` file at the root of this repository
+- Run `ddev release changelog . <NEW_VERSION> <CURRENT_VERSION> --no-semver` to update the `CHANGELOG.md` file at the root of this repository
 - Commit the changes to the repository in a release branch.
 Do not merge yet.

 ### Release